innowatio/iwwa-lambda-readings-realtime-aggregator/README.md

 NOTE: since the project uses `lambda-deploy`, in the build environment (Travis) we need to define the above variables with their name prefixed by `__FUNC_CONFIG__`.

+### Run test

+In order to run tests locally a MongoDB instance and a `MONGODB_URL` environment param are needed.
+Then, just run `npm run test` command.